-Breast cancer is the most common cancer in the UK.
+Breast cancer is cancer that starts in the breast tissue.

 One in seven women in the UK will develop breast cancer in their lifetime.

-Breast cancer starts when cells in the breast begin to divide and grow in an abnormal way.
+Breast cancer starts when cells in the breast begin to divide and grow in an unusual and uncontrolled way.